ahv1373/CARLA_tutorial/README.md

 Commit your changes and make sure to push them as well.
 The deadline to deliver the assignment is 5-May-2023.

-Update: The deadline has been extended to 12-May-2023 (1 week) due to students' request.
+Update: The deadline has been extended to 29-May-2023.

 ## Assignment #2
 Task #1: Integrate what you have learned in session 1 and 2 by adding RGB camera, IMU, and LIDAR sensor